 So how do you shoot an incredible silhouette photo with your iPhone?
 All you need is an interesting subject.
 Then shoot towards the light.

 For great results, ensure your silhouette appears nice and dark.
-In the iPhone camera app, tap to set focus, then swipe down to darken the exposure.
+In the Camera app, tap to set the iPhone focus.
+Then swipe down to darken the exposure.
 You can always darken the silhouettes further with an editing app.

 Silhouette photography works best during the golden hours of sunrise and sunset.
 With the sun low above the horizon, it’s easy to position the light behind your subject.
 And you’ll get a beautiful colored sky as your background.

 Sunrise and sunset are perfect for taking silhouette photos.
 But you can create them wherever there’s a light source behind the subject.

 If you’re shooting indoors, place your subject in front of a window or lamp.
 In the photo below, I created a silhouette by using the reflected light from the floor tiles.

 Silhouettes create dramatic and eye-catching images.
 So this might be one of the best iPhone photography tips that you learn today.

 Shadows are often more interesting than the subjects themselves.
 They create fantastic visual interest in the foreground of the scene.
 And they can even act as leading lines, like the shadows of the trees in the photo below.

 The longest shadows appear when the sun is low in the sky.
 So shoot during golden hour to capture long shadows in your iPhone photos.